-The internal controls policy is subject to annual review and approval by the CFO before it goes forward for approval.
+The Irish Life Health internal controls and financial management policy is subject to annual review and approval by the CFO before it goes forward for approval.
 Board approval is required on an annual basis.

 B.4.2 COMPLIANCE FUNCTION

 Information regarding the Compliance Function is described in Section B.1.4 above.